GULPF/timezones/README.md

 The `timezones` module implements methods for working with timezones.
 It uses the [IANA timezone database](https://en.wikipedia.org/wiki/Tz_database) as a source for the timezone definitions.

+Notable features:
-Both the C backend and the JS backend is supported.
+- Works for both C and JS
+- Compatible with the standard library - integrates into the `times` module
+- Allows embeeding timezone data into executable
+- Allows loading and switching timezone data during runtime
+- Allows generating customized timezone data, containing only the timezones needed for your use case

 ## Usage
 ```nim